robertdpowell/100-days-of-playwright-with-typescript/README.md

 ## Day 9

-Reading more today about modifying API responses.
+Reading more today about modifying API responses with Playwright.

 ```
 test('gets the json from api and adds a new fruit', async ({ page }) => {